Flu Vaccines

 Since 2008, the American Academy of Pediatrics has recommended that the flu vaccine be given every year to every child 6 months of age to 18 years of age.
 We agree with this recommendation.
 Who should not get the flu vaccine: children under 6 months of age or children with severe allergy to the flu vaccine previously.

-Your child may receive the vaccine at a routine check-up or other office visit (if not too ill at the time) or at one of our walk-in flu vaccine clinics each flu vaccine season.
+Your child may receive the vaccine at a routine check-up or other office visit (if not too ill at the time) or at one of our scheduled flu vaccine clinics each Fall.
 The dates and times of these are posted on our website and in our office.
 You may also call during regular business hours for more information.